Recovery

 Can dehydration make DOMS worse?

 Absolutely.
-Water is essential for every metabolic process, including inflammation management and nutrient delivery.
+Water is key for every metabolic process, including inflammation management.
+Nutrient delivery.
 Dehydrated muscle tissue is more prone to cramping and heightened pain sensitivity.

 Conclusion